mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 I talked earlier about giving the author the gift of code examples during the review.
 Another gift that developers like to receive is sincere praise.

+If you sent someone a changelist to review, wouldn't you like to hear comments like these in response?

 * "I never knew about this API.
 That's really useful!"
 * "This is a really elegant solution.
 I never would have thought of this."
-* TODO: Third thing
+* "Breaking up this function was a really good idea.
+It's so much simpler now."

-If you gave them a tough note that required them to rewrite a lot of their code, show appreciation that they put in the work.
+If you gave the author a tough note that required them to rewrite a lot of their code, show appreciation that they put in the work.
 I'll sometimes say things like, "This looks much better!"
+If you've given them feedback in the past about something and you see that they've made an effort to improve it, call this out as well.

 If you're reviewing code for a junior developer or someone who is new to the team, be especially cognizant of opportunities to offer praise.
 These are the people for whom a code review is the most stressful, so offering positive reinforcement is a good way of showing you value them as a teammate.